 - 1. Girls identify assets and needs in a community. - 2.
 Girls reach out beyond their circle to meet others.
-Try to meet people affected by your issue and people who are trying to solve it. - 3.
+They try to meet people affected by their issue and seek people who are trying to solve it. - 3.
 Girls make a decision about what they will take action on. - 4.
 Girls learn the steps needed to carry out an action plan. - 5.
 Girls assist with project logistics. - 6.
 Girls take action alongside community members. - 7.
 Girls reflect on their action and assess what they gained from it.
 Girls celebrate their community accomplishments.